The paper magazine exploring the Gen X aging experience.

 Paul von Zielbauer

-After spending 11 years as a journalist with The New York Times, which nominated his reporting for a Pulitzer Prize, Paul decided to leave the paper just as the Great Recession was getting started, to launch a business that got volunteers to build playgrounds for disadvantaged children overseas.
-Paul now brings that same impeccable market timing and business wizardry to Geezer.
+Paul von Zielbauer isn't your average first-born son of European war-refugee parents from Aurora, Illinois.
+In his twenties, he rode a bicycle from Hanoi to Ho Chi Minh City back when most Americans thought of Vietnam only as a war they'd seen on TV.
+After 11 years as a journalist with The New York Times, which nominated his reporting for a Pulitzer Prize, Paul decided to leave the paper just as the Great Recession was getting started, to launch a business that got volunteers to build playgrounds for disadvantaged children overseas.
+Paul now brings that same impeccable market timing and business wizardry to Geezer, where he'll work quietly in the basement until Laura tells him it's okay to come upstairs.

 Geezer-grams